Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Applications

-\item If the matrix $A_n$ in \cref{theorem2} satisfies $\| A_n \| = O(1)$, and $ p_n^2 \rho^{-1}(n) / n \to 0$, $\hbtheta$ is asymptotically normal. \end{enumerate} \end{corollary} The design conditions \eqref{eq:design-cond} are relatively mild and only the first and fourth are required for consistency.
-The second requires a weak form of isotropy.
-The third is a tail condition.
-The fourth and fifth require some form of concentration.
-All conditions are easily satisfied for, e.g., independent sub-Gaussian variables, for which $\rho(x) = \exp(x)$ works, and the growth bound for asymptotic normality becomes $p_n^2 \ln n / n \to 0$.
+\begin{enumerate}[label=(\roman*)] \item If $p_n \ln p_n / n \to 0$ and $\rho^{-1}(n) \ln p_n / n \to 0$, $\hbtheta$ is a $\sqrt{n/p_n}$-consistent estimator of $\btheta^*$ and unique on $\Theta_n$ with probability tending to 1. \item If the matrix $A_n$ in \cref{theorem2} satisfies $\| A_n \| = O(1)$, $p_n^2/n \to 0$ and $p_n^{3k}/n^{(2k - 2)} \to 0$, $\hbtheta$ is asymptotically normal. \end{enumerate} \end{corollary} The design conditions \eqref{eq:design-cond} are relatively mild.
+The second requires a weak form of isotropy and the third requires some form of concentration.
+All conditions are easily satisfied for, e.g., independent, uniformly sub-Gaussian variables, for which $\rho(x) = \exp(c x)-1$ with some sufficiently small $c>0$ and arbitrarily large $k$ work, and the growth bound for asymptotic normality becomes $p_n^2/ n \to 0$.
 In contrast to the results of \citet{PortnoyAsymp}, the corollary also applies to covariates with heavier tails.
-For example, taking $\rho(x) = x^2$ (which gives a fourth moment condition), the estimator is asymptotically normal as long as $p_n^4 / n \to 0$.
-For the least squares estimator, $\psi'$ is constant, so the eigenvalue condition \eqref{eq:Mest-eigcond} simplifies to $\lambda_{\min}\lf(\E\lf[\bX_{i} \bX_{i}^\top\ri] \ri) \ge c$.
-This simplification applies more generally if $\psi'$ is uniformly bounded away from zero.
+For example, taking $k = 2$ (which gives a fourth moment condition), the estimator is asymptotically normal as long as $p_n^3 / n \to 0$.
+For the least squares estimator, $\psi'$ is constant, so the eigenvalue condition \eqref{eq:Mest-eigcond} simplifies to $\lambda_{\min}\lf(\E\lf[\bX \bX^\top\ri] \ri) \ge c$.
+This simplification applies generally if $\psi'$ is uniformly bounded away from zero.

-Now we turn to penalized estimation.
-We consider the Group Lasso penalty from \cref{ex:GroupL}, noting that this includes the usual Lasso a special case.
-Now, $\btheta_{(2)}$ consists of all groups $G_k$ with $\btheta^*_{G_k} = \0$.